tetrapod00/godot-docs/tutorials/scripting/debug/the_profiler.rst

     The profiler does not currently support C# scripts.
 C# scripts can be profiled using JetBrains Rider and JetBrains dotTrace with the Godot support plugin.

-You can clear the data by clicking the **Clear** button anytime.
+You can clear the data by clicking the :btn:`Clear` button anytime.
 Use the **Measure** drop-down menu to change the type of data you measure.
 The measurements panel and the graph will update accordingly.